Gk1694/Data_Science/README.md

 * The importance of incorporating feedback to refine the model.
 * The refined model must be redeployed.
 * This process should be repeated as often as necessary.

+***

+# Database and SQL for Data Science <a id="2" ></a>

+## Summary & Highlights
+Congratulations!
+You have completed this lesson.
+At this point in the course, you know:
+* You can use Data Manipulation Language (DML) statements to read and modify data.
+* The search condition of the WHERE clause uses a predicate to refine the search.
+* COUNT, DISTINCT, and LIMIT are expressions that are used with SELECT statements.
+* INSERT, UPDATE, and DELETE are DML statements for populating and changing tables.